 Andover Newton students needing the course for credit will receive priority.
 The same application process and deadlines apply for all.
 ANTS alumni/ae and non-BTI students will need to pay a $300 application fee and whatever the cost is for a particular Border-Crossing Immersion.
 BTI students will pay the regular $150 application fee plus costs.

 Applications and more detailed information on Border-Crossing Immersions may be found in the Border Crossing Immersion Handbook.

 Application due dates

 Deadline for applying to the Winter 2014 Border Crossing programs is September 27, 2013.
 Earlier submissions are encouraged..

 Deadline for applying to the Summer 2014 Border Crossing travel programs is December 15, 2013.

 Informational Meetings - Spring

 Those who are planning to take a Border Crossing are required to attend one Informational Meeting on campus.
-Spring meetings will take place on the following dates:
+Fall meetings will take place on the following dates:

 Upcoming International Border-Crossing offerings for Winter 2014

 Walking the Path of Non-Violence in Myanmar: Buddhist and Christian Approaches (January 2-15, 2014)